k9w/instructions/httpdNginx.md

 use Let's Encrypte and OpenBSD's acme-client.

 acme-client requires a 'well-known' location block in the webserver config file.
-Other acme TLS tools such as Lego and Certbot might as well.
+Other acme TLS tools such as Lego and Certbot might also require this..

 Add a location block in the http server section per acme-client(1).
 The example in the manpage is for OpenBSD's default httpd webserver.
 Here is